 In order to avoid the nightmare of a CO incident, you need to make sure that these important fixtures in your home are functioning at their best.
 Our technicians are trained professionals and can do an inspection for you to highlight any routine maintenance needs or potential issues.
 Some things for your to-do list:

 - Clean or replace filters in furnaces and humidifiers.

 - Keep your furnace space clear and check and clean all exterior vents to prevent a build-up of dangerous gases in your home.

 - Consider having your ducts cleaned if you’ve been through a renovation – or you can’t remember the last time it was done.

 Do you need some more information or some help with your winter prep?
-Get in touch with us and we’ll be pleased to provide you with whatever you need.
-Canadians spend about 90 per cent of our time indoors so doing the maintenance will help you breathe easier.
+Our Calgary Plumbing and Heating Experts can help you, Get in touch with us, and we’ll be pleased to provide you with whatever you need.
+Canadians spend about 90 percent of their time indoors so doing the maintenance will help you breathe easier.